unni-krishnan-95/copy/_posts/2016-10-25-ncl-log-analysis.md

 <a href="/images/ncl8.png"><img src="/images/ncl8.png"></a>

-For this challenge we are provided the following file: {{ site.url }}/download/NCL-2016-Pre-Firefox.sqlite
+For this challenge we are provided the following file: [NCL-2016-Pre-Firefox.sqlite](https://jhalon.github.io/download/NCL-2016-Pre-Firefox.sqlite)

 You must download the file and open it up in a SQL database to solve the challenge.
 I used the [SQLite Viewer](http://inloop.github.io/sqlite-viewer/) online to access this information.